-We had to invite Nicholi back.
-True, he believed that the only Russians not worthy of death by hanging were one-month old babies, but he was one of us.
+We had to invite Denosevic to stay whenever he decided to treat us to a friendly visit..
+True, he believed that the only Russians not worthy of death by hanging were one-month old babies.
+But though he wore a Red Army uniform with as much pride as any other officer, he was one of us.
 And if he wasn't, we had to let him think he still was.
-Who knows what Nicholi would do in a blind rage if we rejected him?
-But Nicholi did know Russians, and could smell through a lie better than any of us.
+Who knows what Denosivic would do in a blind rage if we rejected him?
+But Denosevic did know Russians, and could smell through a lie better than any of us.
+So, why did he continue to let us lie to him?
+And what did he want for his silence regarding what we had done, and continued to do?
+In any case, Denosevic bid us all a good night and went on his way back to his quarters.

 "So, where is the next customer?"
-Tasha said.
+Tasha blurted out when Denosevic was our of hearing range.
 "The slut said he would be here by now."